SoftUni-Internal/interactive-content/EN/01-Exam/01-Bonus-Scoring-System.md

 "The student has attended {studentAttendances} lectures."
 ```

-In the end, round the bonus points to **the next whole number**.
+In the end, round the bonus points up to **the next whole number**.

 ### Input \/ Constrains

-- On the **first line**, you are going to receive the count of students – an integer in range [0...50]
+- On the **first line**, you are going to receive the number of students – an integer in range [0...50]

-- On the **second line**, you are going to receive the count of lectures – an integer in range [0...50]
+- On the **second line**, you are going to receive the number of lectures – an integer in range [0...50]

 - On the **third line**, you are going to receive **the initial bonus** – an integer in range [0...100]

-- **On the next lines**, you will be receiving the **attendance of each student**
+- **On the next lines**, you will be receiving the number of **attendance of each student**

-- There will **never** be **with the exact bonus points**
+- There will **not be students with the same final amount bonus points**

 ### Output

-- Print the maximum bonus points, rounded to the next whole number, along with the attendance of the given student, in the format described above
+- Print the maximum bonus points, rounded up to the nearest whole number, along with the attendance of the given student, in the format described above

 ## Examples
 | **Input** | **Output** |